 Being original is being first, the template, the archetype from which copies are made.
 This is all well and good, but it is also easy to fake.
 That is the power of branding.

-My wife was a branding consultant and I have been well trained by her in “brand awareness” (indeed this watch obsession is her fault – that’s my story and I am sticking to it!).
+My wife was a branding consultant and I have been well trained by her in “brand awareness”.
 Branding is in the job of creating fashion.
 Brands don’t “come” from anywhere.
 Not in the way they purport to.
 Take the brand “Superdry”.
 It’s Japanese right?

 That Japanese text translates as “Be extreme desiccation!”
 It originates not in Tokyo’s 109 building as it appears to, but much closer to home: in an East England market.